-- A battery that has not been used for a long time, or ambient temperature extremes can cause charging to take longer than normal.
-If charging takes longer than about five hours, a timer will terminate it automatically, even if the battery is not fully charged.
-This is indicated by the back lamp flashing red.
-If the battery has not been used for a very long time, charging may be terminated automatically and the back lamp may start flashing red after only about 60 minutes.
-In either case, disconnect the USB cable from the camera and then reconnect it to resume charging. - Make sure that you insert the cable connector into the [USB] port until you feel it click securely into place.
+- A battery that has not been used for a long time and/or ambient temperature can cause charging to take longer than normal.
+These conditions may also cause the back lamp to flash red.
+If this happens, refer to page 216. - Make sure that you insert the cable connector into the [USB] port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - Pressing [ON/OFF] (Power) while the USB-AC adaptor is connected to the camera will turn on the camera with power being supplied by the battery.
 Because of this, charging will stop. - The USB-AC adaptor will become warm during charging.
 This is normal and does not indicate malfunction. - The shape of the power plug depends on each country or geographic area.